What is anxiety?

 What I find even scarier, is that a very sad 10 percent of young children are meeting the daily recommendation! and when it came to the teenagers, this figure dropped to just 4 percent!
 This is worrying as rates of teenage depression, anxiety and sadly suicide have been rising over the last decade and significantly worse since Covid-19 pandemic and lockdown.

 The problem I identified with all of this data was in telling people how to include enough fibre and what the recommended daily intake of 30g fibre should actually look like on the plate, hence my very simple to use infographic GG point system poster.
 You could have a go at introducing more fibre by simply following my GG point system, count the points aiming for 30 points per day = approx. 30g fibre per day.
 If you aren’t used to including high fibre foods, always start increasing the fibre slowly and building up over time.
 Increasing fibre can create changes in bowel regularity so it is always important to make sure you are drinking enough water to keep the fibre moving through the bowel.

 Try a change of diet today and supercharge your gut microbiome to start transmitting positive, happy messages from gut and brain.
 Your gut bugs may just thank you in the very best way by putting a smile on your face.

-If you would like to commit to improving your gut health with my full support and guidance, you can work with me to help transform your gut right away.
-I have over 7 years experience working with gut dysfunction, dysbiosis, IBS, reflux, imbalances and can help you get on track for a healthier, happier you.
+If you would like to commit to improving your health with my full support and guidance, you can work with me to help transform your gut health right away.
+I have over 9 years experience working with gut dysfunction, dysbiosis, IBS, reflux, and imbalances and can help you get on track for a healthier, happier you.

 Contact me to see how I can help you

-If you would like to find out more to see if my Gut Transformation package is right for you, or to discuss any health concerns or conditions you may have, why not book a free discovery call with me so I can hear a little more from you and see if working with me is right for you.
+If you would like to find out more about how I can help you and discuss any health concerns or conditions you may have, why not book a free 15 minute friendly, non-obligatory chat with me so I can hear a little more from you and see if working with me is right for you.
 Book discovery call.